It’s time to build a better relationship with your body – starting with the testicles

 While you may be being encouraged to stop playing with your private parts in some contexts, we are encouraging you to do the exact opposite here.
 And it’s for your own good.

-When was the last time you checked your testicles to see how they’re doing?
+When was the last time you checked your balls to see how they’re doing?

 If it was recently – keep doing it; if you’ve not done it before – it’s not too late to start.